Pine Bark Extract

 What is the history behind it?

 In the winter of 1535, a French explorer named Jacques Cartier found his ship ice-bound in the St. Lawrence River, in what is now Quebec.
 Having no fruits or vegetables, the crew became ill with scurvy, a disease resulting from vitamin C deficiency.
-Several had already died when a Native American told them how to prepare a tea made from tree bark.
+Several had already died when a Native American showed them how to prepare a tea made from tree bark.
 Many crew members recovered and attributed miraculous qualities to the tea.
 It is thought now that the tea was prepared from the bark of the Eastern White Cedar tree and that it contained large amounts of vitamin C.

 In 1951, French researcher Dr. Jacques Masquelier reportedly read this account in Cartier’s writings and began a search for the active ingredients in the tea.
 He was able to extract proanthocyanidins from the bark of the European coastal pine tree.
 He patented the process and named the compound Pycnogenol.